 We use the following systems for processing and storing your data (click to view their privacy policies):

 Unfortunately, no data transmission over the internet can be completely secure.
 Whilst we do our best to protect your personal data, we cannot guarantee the security of any information which you transmit to us online and you must understand that you do so at your own risk.

 By providing us with your personal data, including sensitive personal data such as your state of health, you consent to the collection and use of this information in accordance with the purposes described above and this privacy statement.

 You also consent to our transferring your information to countries or jurisdictions outside the UK if necessary for the above purposes.
 These countries may not provide the same level of data protection as the UK.

 The General Data Protection Regulation (GDPR) gives you more control over what happens to your personal information.
 Under this legislation you have the right to:

-> - request that we permanently delete or remove your information where there is no “compelling” reason for us to keep it
+- request that we permanently delete or remove your information where there is no “compelling” reason for us to keep it; and

-> The GDPR also prohibits us from using solely automated technologies to build profiles and make decisions about people who support us which will have “legal or similarly significant effects”, unless:
+The GDPR also prohibits us from using solely automated technologies to build profiles and make decisions about people who support us which will have “legal or similarly significant effects”, unless:

-> - it’s been authorised by a Union or Member state law
+- it’s been authorised by a Union or Member state law; or

-> How to access and update your personal information
+How to access and update your personal information